Study & Volunteer on a Teaching Farm on the Mediterranean

 The Greek Cultural Experience

-This course introduces students to various aspects of modern Greek life and culture,including basic elements of the Greek language, history, society and traditional dances.
+This course introduces students to various aspects of modern Greek life and culture, including basic elements of the Greek language, history, society and traditional dances.
 Through lectures and organized trips and tours, students are introduced to the basic concepts and experiences that will enable them to understand and respond to cultural differences.
-In addition, the class provides a forum through which they can reflect on and discuss their experiences.
+In addition, this class provides a forum through which they can reflect on and discuss their experiences.

 Contact Hours: 45